SeaGL/seagl.github.io/_posts/2020-11-11-social-soiree.md

 Friday & Saturday @ 14:45-15:15 PT (22:45-23:15 UTC)

 While we don't have an exhibitor hall to wander, there will still be afternoon #TeaGL!
 This year, as with everything else, we took our [tea swap virtual](/news/2020/09/25/teagl-online).
 Missed the sign-up?
 Not to worry!
 Everyone will still be flocking together during the afternoon break.
-Bring along some minature treats and a beverage to warm your beak before returning to the final talk block of the day of this Free as in Tea conference. (and psst, the bot may have a special surprise for sharing virtual tea...)
+Bring along some miniature treats and a beverage to warm your beak before returning to the final talk block of the day of this Free as in Tea conference. (and psst, the bot may have a special surprise for sharing virtual tea...)

 New to this year's tea time: **#TeaGLtoasts**.
 Record a video beginning with your mug to the camera; pull back, take a sip, and cheers software freedom, then bring your mug back to the camera.
 We will be stitching all of the videos together and overlaying a variety of freely licensed tunes to send around the socials!